nicusX/k8s-terraform-ansible-sample/README.md

 ### Target platform

 The setup is based on [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-This project follows the same steps (except installing DNS add-on), but translating from Google Cloud to AWS and making them automatic, with Terraform and Ansible.
+This project follows the same steps (except installing DNS add-on), translated from Google Cloud to AWS and made automatic.

 Infrastructure includes: